ayust/alpha-guide/content/career-agents/military.md

 be given a Letter item which you can use to join a Faction Warfare NPC corporation if you decide that you want to take part in Faction Warfare.
 Don't rush off to do that quite yet though.

+#### Common Stumbling Blocks

+ * In mission 2 of 10, **your ship will be destroyed**.
+You must use a Frigate.
+   It does not have to be the one provided to you by the Mission Agent - use whichever you like least.
+   The ship does not require any modules fit to complete the mission.
+ * In mission 3 of 10, note that you need to Warp Disrupt the pirate, not destroy them.
+ * In mission 5 of 10, **your ship will be destroyed**.
+You can use any ship;
+   it must be capable of defeating at least one moderately-tough pirate.
+   The mission is completable in a properly-fit Corvette, if desired.
+ * In mission 8 of 10, wait for the Fleet Commander's orders.
+ * In mission 9 of 10, note that you must use a Civilian Stasis Webifier like the one provided.
+   You may have acquired some 1MN Stasis Webifier Is from other missions or the Market, but they will not properly complete the mission.
+ * In mission 10 of 10, **your ship will be unable to warp out** unless and until you are victorious.
+   Make sure your ship is properly fit for battle before you begin.
+   If you're unable to destroy the pirate, but the pirate is unable to destroy you, you can right-click your capacitor and "Self Destruct" to end the stalemate.